C

 Boot to Qt for embedded Linux is built using the tools and resources from the Yocto Project.
 For more information on how to set up a building environment for building Boot to Qt, see Setting Up Environment for Building Boot to Qt.

-This section provides an example on how to build Boot to Qt for a Raspberry Pi device.
+The following steps provide an example on how to build Boot to Qt for a Raspberry Pi device:

 - Initialize the build environment from the manifest repository.